 This combination of oiliness and accumulated dead skin cells further blocks the skin pores.

 Then the acne causing bacteria (propionibacterium) takes this chance to colonize and multiply.
 It is this that now causes acne.

 4. High Inflammation in women with PCOS

-Women with PCOS have higher levels of C-reactive protein (CRP).
+PCOS patient have higher levels of C-reactive protein (CRP).
 This is involved in immune responses that cause inflammation.

 Inflammation is the body’s way of saying, “I’m injured and trying to heal, don’t touch me.”
 With the pain and inflammation, you are forced to leave that body part untouched while it heals.

-Now, you have an understanding of how hormone imbalances in PCOS cause Acne.
-Let’s take a look into natural remedies for PCOS Acne and what Ayurveda suggests us to do.
+Now that you have an understanding of how hormonal imbalance in PCOS causes acne.
+Let’s take a look into Ayurveda treatment for PCOS acne.

 As per Ayurveda, your skin condition in PCOS acne depends on the dosha that have gone out of balance.
 Below, you can find they key to correlate dosha imbalance with the health of your skin: